eZmaxinc/eZmax-SDK-go/docs/CreditcardclientRequestCompound.md

 SetSCreditcardclientDescription sets SCreditcardclientDescription field to given value.

-### GetBCreditcardclientIsactive

-`func (o *CreditcardclientRequestCompound) GetBCreditcardclientIsactive() bool`

-GetBCreditcardclientIsactive returns the BCreditcardclientIsactive field if non-nil, zero value otherwise.

-### GetBCreditcardclientIsactiveOk

-`func (o *CreditcardclientRequestCompound) GetBCreditcardclientIsactiveOk() (*bool, bool)`

-GetBCreditcardclientIsactiveOk returns a tuple with the BCreditcardclientIsactive field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetBCreditcardclientIsactive

-`func (o *CreditcardclientRequestCompound) SetBCreditcardclientIsactive(v bool)`

-SetBCreditcardclientIsactive sets BCreditcardclientIsactive field to given value.

-### GetBCreditcardclientAllowedagencypayment
+### GetBCreditcardclientAllowedcompanypayment

-`func (o *CreditcardclientRequestCompound) GetBCreditcardclientAllowedagencypayment() bool`
+`func (o *CreditcardclientRequestCompound) GetBCreditcardclientAllowedcompanypayment() bool`

-GetBCreditcardclientAllowedagencypayment returns the BCreditcardclientAllowedagencypayment field if non-nil, zero value otherwise.
+GetBCreditcardclientAllowedcompanypayment returns the BCreditcardclientAllowedcompanypayment field if non-nil, zero value otherwise.

-### GetBCreditcardclientAllowedagencypaymentOk
+### GetBCreditcardclientAllowedcompanypaymentOk

-`func (o *CreditcardclientRequestCompound) GetBCreditcardclientAllowedagencypaymentOk() (*bool, bool)`
+`func (o *CreditcardclientRequestCompound) GetBCreditcardclientAllowedcompanypaymentOk() (*bool, bool)`

-GetBCreditcardclientAllowedagencypaymentOk returns a tuple with the BCreditcardclientAllowedagencypayment field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetBCreditcardclientAllowedcompanypaymentOk returns a tuple with the BCreditcardclientAllowedcompanypayment field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetBCreditcardclientAllowedagencypayment
+### SetBCreditcardclientAllowedcompanypayment

-`func (o *CreditcardclientRequestCompound) SetBCreditcardclientAllowedagencypayment(v bool)`
+`func (o *CreditcardclientRequestCompound) SetBCreditcardclientAllowedcompanypayment(v bool)`

-SetBCreditcardclientAllowedagencypayment sets BCreditcardclientAllowedagencypayment field to given value.
+SetBCreditcardclientAllowedcompanypayment sets BCreditcardclientAllowedcompanypayment field to given value.

-### GetBCreditcardclientAllowedroyallepageprotection
+### GetBCreditcardclientAllowedezsign

-`func (o *CreditcardclientRequestCompound) GetBCreditcardclientAllowedroyallepageprotection() bool`
+`func (o *CreditcardclientRequestCompound) GetBCreditcardclientAllowedezsign() bool`

-GetBCreditcardclientAllowedroyallepageprotection returns the BCreditcardclientAllowedroyallepageprotection field if non-nil, zero value otherwise.
+GetBCreditcardclientAllowedezsign returns the BCreditcardclientAllowedezsign field if non-nil, zero value otherwise.

-### GetBCreditcardclientAllowedroyallepageprotectionOk
+### GetBCreditcardclientAllowedezsignOk

-`func (o *CreditcardclientRequestCompound) GetBCreditcardclientAllowedroyallepageprotectionOk() (*bool, bool)`
+`func (o *CreditcardclientRequestCompound) GetBCreditcardclientAllowedezsignOk() (*bool, bool)`

-GetBCreditcardclientAllowedroyallepageprotectionOk returns a tuple with the BCreditcardclientAllowedroyallepageprotection field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetBCreditcardclientAllowedezsignOk returns a tuple with the BCreditcardclientAllowedezsign field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetBCreditcardclientAllowedroyallepageprotection
+### SetBCreditcardclientAllowedezsign

-`func (o *CreditcardclientRequestCompound) SetBCreditcardclientAllowedroyallepageprotection(v bool)`
+`func (o *CreditcardclientRequestCompound) SetBCreditcardclientAllowedezsign(v bool)`

-SetBCreditcardclientAllowedroyallepageprotection sets BCreditcardclientAllowedroyallepageprotection field to given value.
+SetBCreditcardclientAllowedezsign sets BCreditcardclientAllowedezsign field to given value.

 ### GetBCreditcardclientAllowedtranquillit